 You can also use it with IFTTT, an app that connects all your devices so that they interact with each other, to connect it to Gmail and make note of itineraries and trip details.
 Evernote is free to use on the web and on iOS and Android mobile devices, but unlocking some advanced features will cost you extra.

 Journi is one of the most versatile travel log apps available.
 You can take photos, share them with friends and family and send them automatic updates about your travels in a few clicks.
 Plus, the app can syndicate your posts to Twitter and Facebook.
 You only need to share an update once or you can choose to keep it private and only send your messages to a private group of friends that you create on the platform.
-The app is available for free on both iOS and Android devices.
+The app is available for free on iOS devices.

 Bonjournal combines a simple, easy-to-use interface with a beautiful minimalistic trip logging design.
 Users can keep track of each of their trips and organize them into personalized photo albums.
 Blogging on the app is super simple.
 If you don’t want to type out big blocks of text on your smartphone or tablet, the app syncs to a website with your own travel blog URL.
 You can share your travels by just sharing the link.
 You can test the app out with a free download on the Apple store.

 Minube is a bit of a newcomer to the travel app game, but it has a lot of impressive features that make it one of the fastest-growing players.
 It acts as a travel planner and organizer, and you can even book hotels on the app.
 It also suggest more places to visit based on your location and interests.
 You can keep track of the places that you visit as well with photos that will be automatically tagged and added to your trip log, which you can also share as a guide for other travelers.
 The free mobile app can be downloaded on both iOS and Android devices.